 - Linking with domestic violence and child maltreatment policy groups such as the North Carolina Child Fatality Task Force, Project Broadcast, and NC Child Advocacy Network to enact programs, policies, and laws instrumental to the needs of children and youth affected by domestic violence and/or child maltreatment.

 We have gathered baseline data to assess the status of North Carolina’s services for those with childhood exposure to domestic violence.
 The following reports summarize findings of the data collected.

 - Summative Report of Domestic Violence Service Providers (DVSPs) Focus Groups – 2012

 - Summative Report of Survivors of DV and Childhood DV Exposure - 2012

 - Findings of the Environmental Scan Report - 2013

-For more information pertaining to the CASE Project, please contact Trishana Jones at email@example.com or (919) 956-9124 ext.
-205, as well as consider these following links:
+For more information about the CASE Project, please contact Trishana Jones via email or reach her at (919) 956-9124 ext.
+205. The following links may also help you: